How do you conduct an evaluation interview with an employee who is underperforming?

 • Share specific examples

-There is no point in giving vague examples of something you notice, so make sure you can give specific examples in which the disappointing behavior is expressed or mention a performance that was disappointing and the cause that you recognize.
+Moreover, it is pointless to provide vague examples of something you notice; therefore, ensure that you can cite specific examples where the disappointing behavior manifests itself, or mention a performance that was disappointing and the cause you identify in it.

 • What are the effects on the team?